 How long does counselling take?

 The number of sessions needed is different for everyone.
 During our first meeting I try to get a sense of what it is that is bringing you to counselling and what you would like from it.
-If we agree to work together then I start by offering a block of six sessions.
-This allows about a month and a half of working together on a weekly basis.
-By session three or so, most people have a sense whether counselling is right for them or not.
-At around session five, I like to review with the client to check whether the work we're doing is meeting their needs and whether they'd like to extend beyond the six sessions we initially agreed on.
+If we agree to work together then I start by we meet for a few more sessions.
+This allows about a month of working together on a weekly basis.
+After this long, most people have a sense whether counselling is right for them or not.
+We can then review whether the work we're doing is meeting your needs and whether you'd like to extend beyond the sessions we initially agreed on.

-Obviously, you are by no means tied into the full six sessions and if you feel that counselling is not right for you at this time then there is no obligation to continue, although I would usually advise that a client who wished to discontinue counselling came for a final session in order to make sure we end the therapy relationship well.
+Obviously, you are by no means tied anything and if you feel that counselling is not right for you at this time then there is no obligation to continue, although I would usually advise that a client who wished to discontinue counselling came for a final session in order to make sure we end the therapy relationship well.